May 17th, 2019 by Liam April 24th, 2017 by Liam

 March 11th, 2016 by Liam

 Scientific documents, most often are neglected with accuracy in grammar.
 They are more often than not, filled with grammatical errors.
 If you are Ph.D. in the making, you will be writing a lot of lengthy documents at various stages in the journey.
-It is important that you are thorough with grammatical rules so that you don’t make such mistakes in your journey.
+It is important that you are thorough with this academic grammar guide so that you don’t make such mistakes in your journey.

 - Present Tense: For knowledge that is recognized